Buy Oklahoma Fruit Trees, Flowering Tree, Shade Tree, Bamboo plants, Nut Trees,Grapevines, and Berry Bushes.

 Muscadine grape vines grow well in Oklahoma, zone 7, and seedless grape vines, such as the Red Flame seedless grape and the Thompson white seedless grapes are productive.
 The wine grape vines grow favorably in OK and bunch grapevines, like the Blue Concord, the White Niagara grapevine and the Catawba bunch grape are all excellent Oklahoma grapevine choices.

 Most nut trees grow well in OK, such as the Hall's Hardy almond tree, that is a very cold hardy almond.
 The American black walnut trees produce walnuts that are crunchy and tasty, and the expensive black walnut tree produces a wood that is very valuable.
 Filbert trees (hazelnut trees) are native to the US like the famous, American chestnut tree.
 The Chinese chestnut tree is very productive when reaching the bearing age and chestnuts ripen in late summer or early fall in OK.
+The American Chestnut tree produces large, very sweet thin shelled nuts as the tree matures.
 Pecan trees such as the Pawnee pecan , Oconee pecan tree and the Northern James pecans are excellent choices for planting in Oklahoma, since they are so cold hardy.
 Many other cultivars of pecan trees of more southern origin and parentage will not produce pecans some seasons, because of late frosts in the spring while the pecan flowers are in a vulnerable stage.